Q. What is the process to sign up to Dittons Velo?

 Q. Is Dittons Velo a serious club?

 A. We’re very serious about making cycling enjoyable, no matter what level or what you want to achieve in your cycling.
 Beyond that, we try not to take ourselves too seriously.
-There are plenty of other clubs in the area which you may wish to compare to see if they suit your ambitions better than Dittons Velo.
+We welcome all cyclists from beginners to those with many years of experience.

 Q. ‘Social cycling’, but is it good exercise?